cynco/autoregression/README.md

+# Here & Now Climate Forecaster

-# Predicting 5-year climate change in densely populated cities
+### Predicting 5-year climate change in densely populated cities using human impact data

 I use autoregression on temperature data and stock and indexes data to produce 5-year climate forecasts that are sensitive to human impact such as regulations and adoption of environmentally sound practices and technologies.